zkxs/stationeers/notes/mips.md

 l r1 d0 r0
 ```

-This means you can access variables indirectly, Allowing you to iterate over a table and save *many* lines of code.
+This means you can access variables indirectly, allowing you to iterate over a table and save *many* lines of code.
 Take for example a [lookup table of each gas](../tests/ic10-tests/stack-table-example.manual.ic10) where you have
 - LogicType of the relevant ratio (e.g. `RatioOxygen`)
 - Specific heat of that gas